Cuprate/old_book/src/monero/network/peer_store.md

 ## Handle Remote Peer List

 This is used when a node receives a peer list from a connected peer.
-The node will first check if The list contains more than the max allowed in one message if it does the peer will be dropped the max value is currently:
+The node will first check if The list contains more than the max allowed peers in one message if it does the peer will be dropped the max value is currently:
 ```c++
 #define P2P_DEFAULT_PEERS_IN_HANDSHAKE                  250
 ```